razeedazee/remnant2-instances/template/area/injectable/random item name/README.md

 - N/A

-Random Items Spawns:
+Random item Spawns:

 - N/A

-Fixed Items spawns:
+Fixed item spawns:

 - N/A

-Fixed Items spawns - conditional rewards:
+Fixed item spawns - conditional rewards:

 - N/A

-Injectables:
+Injectable:

 - N/A